 What are the advantages of using digital X-rays?

 Digital X-rays provide immediate images on a computer monitor rather than on film.
-This means that we can resize the picture and view the image from different angles.
-With digital X-rays , up to 70% less radiation is used, making it very unlikely that your pet can develop conditions from repeated exposure.
+This means we can resize the picture and view the image from different angles.
+With digital X-rays, up to 70% less radiation is used, making it very unlikely that your pet can develop conditions from repeated exposure.

 Will my pet be sedated?